 • Require any employee who may be disclosed to company trade secrets or other confidential information to sign a non-disclosure agreement as a condition of employment.

-The Law Offices of James G. Schwartz represents businesses in establishing, enforcing and trading on their intellectual property rights.
+Cirrus Law PC represents businesses in establishing, enforcing and trading on their intellectual property rights.
 In addition to drafting and enforcing confidentiality and non-agreements in any business context, our law firm also has experience litigating cases involving the misappropriation of trade secrets.
 Contact a Northern California intellectual property attorney at our Pleasanton office if you need counsel to help you establish your intellectual property rights and enforce your contracts and agreements.

 Zynga, Samsung, Escobar, Purdue: Intellectual Property, by Victoria Slind-Flor, Bloomberg Businessweek